openscope/openscope/documentation/airport-guides/omdb.md

 - 30L for landing
 - 30R for takeoff

-In OpenScope, a 30 configuration is simulated, with aircraft automatically being assigned runways according to their flight type (departure/arrival).
+In openScope, a 30 configuration is simulated, with aircraft automatically being assigned runways according to their flight type (departure/arrival).
 A few arriving aircraft will be automatically assigned 30R.

 ###### Low Visibility Operations
 Low Visibility Operations are enforced when any of the following criteria is met: